18F/analytics.usa.gov/README.md

 ## analytics.usa.gov

-> Fork owned by FA Aquavolt Hydropure LLC, owner Fabian Athayde.
+> Operating owner: Fabian Athayde, FA Aquavolt Hydropure LLC.

 Analytics.usa.gov is a product of the [Digital Analytics Program (DAP)](https://github.com/digital-analytics-program/gov-wide-code), which collects and publishes web analytics from thousands of public-facing US